Britten-Norman BN-2 Islander

-The Britten-Norman BN-2 Islander is a British light utility aircraft and regional airliner designed and originally manufactured by Britten-Norman of the United Kingdom.
+The Britten-Norman BN-2 Islander is a British light piston utility aircraft and regional airliner designed and originally manufactured by Britten-Norman of the United Kingdom.
 Still in production, the Islander is one of the best-selling commercial aircraft types produced in Europe.
-Although designed in the 1960s, around 400 are still in service with commercial operators around the world.
-The aircraft is a light transport with around 15 military aviation operators around the world.
+Although designed in the 1960s, over 750 are still in service with commercial operators around the world.
+The aircraft is a light transport with over 30 military aviation operators around the world.

 Initial aircraft were manufactured at Britten-Norman's factory in Bembridge, Isle of Wight, UK.
 After Fairey Aviation acquired the Britten-Norman company, its Islanders and Trislander aircraft were built in Romania, then shipped to Avions Fairey in Belgium for finishing before being flown to the UK for flight certification.
-Being certified in 1967 the Islander is still in production.
+Being certified in 1967, the Islander is still in production.

 In September 2023, it was announced that production of the Islander has returned to the UK, after fifty-five years of manufacturing abroad.